Super Bowl XVIII: Fourth quarter

-In the fourth quarter, the Raiders sacked Theismann three times, forcing him to fumble once, and intercepted a pass.
-Meanwhile, a 39-yard run from Allen set up a 21-yard field goal from kicker Chris Bahr to make the final score of the game 38–9.
+After both teams exchanged punts to start the fourth quarter, Theismann completed a 60-yard pass to Brown to reach the Los Angeles 12-yard line.
+Three plays later, a roughing the passer penalty on defensive end Dave Stalls gave Washington a new set of downs at the 8.
+On the next play, however, safety Mike Davis strip-sacked Theismann, and Martin recovered the ball for Los Angeles at the 31.
+The Raiders were forced to punt after a three-and-out, but on the third play of the Redskins' ensuing drive, cornerback Mike Haynes intercepted a pass intended for wide receiver Art Monk at the Raiders 42-yard line.
+A 39-yard run by Allen set up a 21-yard field goal by kicker Chris Bahr to cap off the scoring, 38–9.
+Los Angeles then forced Washington to punt, and ran out the clock for the win.

 Plunkett finished the game with 16 out of 25 pass completions for 172 yards and a touchdown.
-Theismann threw for more yards than Plunkett (243), but was just 16 out of 35 and was intercepted twice.
+Theismann threw for more yards than Plunkett (243) but was just 16 out of 35 and was intercepted twice.
 He was also sacked six times.
 Branch was the top receiver of the game with six receptions for 94 yards and a touchdown.
 Guy punted seven times for 299 yards (42.7 average), with 244 net yards (34.8 average) and planted five of his seven punts inside the 20.
 Martin recorded a sack, a pass deflection, and a fumble recovery.
 Riggins, who had rushed for over 100 yards in his last six postseason games, was held to 64 yards and a touchdown on 26 carries, with his longest gain being just 8 yards.
 Brown was their top receiver with three receptions for 93 yards.
 Tight end Clint Didier caught five passes for 65 yards.
 Garrett recorded 100 yards on kickoff returns, and one reception for 17 yards.
 Part of both of Allen's touchdown runs were cutbacks, which, according to New York Daily News writer Larry Fox, burned an overpursuing Redskins defense.